São Miguel Island: Transport

 Three bus routes operate in Ponta Delgada on weekdays from 07:00 to 19:00.
 Line A runs in the western part of town, line B in the central/north, and line C in the east.
 There are bus services between Ponta Delgada and most other towns on the island, but usually only a few times a day.
 City services and island-wide services are both accessible along "Avenida D. Infante Henriques" and conveniently accessible from major sites in Ponta Delgada.
 Up to date schedules are available at bus stops and the tourist office.
 Distances on the island are short with journeys rarely longer than 90 minutes.

-Joao Paulo II Airport (Ponta Delgado Airport) provides airline connections to all of the islands of the Azores as well as to Madeira and the mainland (namely, Lisbon, Porto, and Faro) as well as numerous international destinations in Europe and North America.
+Joao Paulo II Airport (Ponta Delgada Airport) provides airline connections to all of the islands of the Azores as well as to Madeira and the mainland (namely, Lisbon, Porto, and Faro) as well as multiple international destinations in Europe and North America.